oroinc/crm/src/OroCRM/Bundle/ChannelBundle/README.md

 Channel types block:
 --------------------

-Channel is configured by "Channel Type", "Customer Identity" and "Entities" fields.
-Some types of channels that bring customers, also bring the "integration" field to configure the integration.
+Channel is configured by `Channel Type` and `Entities` fields.
+Some types of channels that bring customers, also bring the `integration` field to configure the integration.
 It should be described in configuration block:

 **Config example:**
 ```yml